PAGE NO. 28

 Ans.
 The following steps were taken by the French revolutionaries to create a sense of collective identity among the French people:

-(ii) A new French flag, the tricolour, was chosen to replace the earlier royal standard.
+(b) A new French flag, the tri-color, was chosen to replace the earlier royal standard.

 Q.3.
 Who were Marianne and Germania?
 What was the importance of the way in which they were portrayed?